MartinaFKentico/content-management-sdk-net/README.md

 #### Uploading an asset from a file system in a single step

 Import the asset file and its descriptions using a single method.
+Specifying title of an asset is optional.
+You can use the asset title to better identify and filter your assets in the UI.

 ```csharp
 AssetDescription assetDescription = new AssetDescription